 In addition to the School of Accountancy's extensive course offerings, our students enjoy social, academic, and professional development activities through student organizations, study abroad programs, and internships.
-Many of SOA students take parts in exchange programs and many transfer from the mainland schools.
-Great learning facilities and small class size (less than 20 in writing and oral intensive courses and less than 40 in upper division undergraduate and in graduate classes) create an environment conducive to learning.
+Many of the SOA students take part in exchange programs offered through the Study Abroad Program.
+Excellent learning facilities and small class size create an environment conducive to learning, with a maximum of 20 enrolled in writing-intensive and 40 in upper-division courses.

 Our state's mild climate provides many opportunities to explore Hawai‘i's natural beauty, and we continue to witness increases in the number of students from locations outside the Hawaiian Islands.

 I encourage you to visit us in person, on the Internet, or via email (firstname.lastname@example.org) to discover the new developments and take advantage of the opportunities available at the School of Accountancy at the Shidler College of Business at the University of Hawai'i at Mānoa.